Robotics in the OR, one step closer to value-based healthcare?

 The use of robotics is already relatively wide-spread in manufacturing and warehousing environments.
 But since the year 2000, they are also known for giving surgeons a helping hand in what has become “a digital operating room”.
 The market is (still) being dominated by California-based giant Intuitive Surgical – with an installed base of around 4,000 systems in 2016 (of which 67% is US-centered).
 Since its inception, Intuitive’s flagship system (Da Vinci) has assisted roughly 5 million procedures worldwide, of which 850,000 took place in 2017.
 In 2000, things started off with a mere 1,000.
 RBC Capital, an investment bank, estimates that the share of robot-assisted procedures will only increase – to 35% of total worldwide procedures in 2024.

 The push of robotics in the operating theater is no surprise.
 On the one hand, more and more physicians are convincing their (medical) board of the added value (in quality and efficiency of care) of a surgical robot.
-On the other hand, the market for robotics surgery increases – partly because its capabilities are being discovered to work well on more and more types of procedures (supply-driven).
+On the other hand, the market for robotic surgery increases – partly because its capabilities are being discovered to work well on more and more types of procedures (supply-driven).
 Secondly, because of the growing incidence of chronic (from urological, over gynecologic and thoracic to orthopedic) diseases that simply ask for robotic assistance.
 The bulk of several, more complicated, procedures is already robot-assisted, think prostatectomies (90%) and hysterectomies (70%).

 Big buts… cannot lie

 The first one is scientific medical evidence of the superior quality of care of robot-assisted procedures.
-Widespread heard advantages of robotics surgery are less time in the OR and hospital, quicker patient recovery and reduced risk of complications.
+Widespread heard advantages of robotic surgery are less time in the OR and hospital, quicker patient recovery and reduced risk of complications.
 Scientific evidence proves the dominance robot-assisted and laparoscopic procedures over conventional open ones – but this supremacy is not all that clear between the former two.
 At least this is what payers in healthcare systems today think, proven by the lack of reimbursement of investment in equipment and robotics instruments towards care centers.

 Give and take

-The coming two years will be pivotal for robotics surgery.
+The coming two years will be pivotal for robotic surgery.
 The market will open up and ‘give’ care centers a break.
 Increased competition of both challenging start-ups (think Auris, MMI and CMR) and incumbents (Medtronic, Johnson & Johnson and the like), together with mergers and acquisitions between other vendors, will bring greater affordability of systems and more technological innovation.

 Planning a higher caseload